adamchalmers/blog/content/making-a-dns-client.md

 # The Plan

-The other reason I wanted to make a DNS client is that I knew I could simplify every step using some great Rust crates:
+The other reason I wanted to make a DNS client is that I knew I could simplify every step using some great Rust crates.
+The plan:

- - Parse the CLI args using [picoargs]
+1. **Parse the CLI args using [picoargs]**

-   - It's not as powerful as [clap], the standard Rust "enterprise-grade" CLI crate, and it requires some more boilerplate.
+   It's not as powerful as [clap], the standard Rust "enterprise-grade" CLI crate, and it requires some more boilerplate.
 But I don't really need advanced CLI features, and picoargs compiles _way_ faster.

- - Serialize the DNS query using [bitvec], an _awesome_ general-purpose crate for reading or writing individual bits.
+2. **Serialize the DNS query using [bitvec], an _awesome_ general-purpose crate for reading or writing individual bits**

- - Communicate with a DNS resolver with the stdlib [UdpSocket] type.
+   I learned how to parse bitwise protocols with Nom when doing [Advent of Code][aoc16]

-   - I had no idea how this worked, but the Rust stdlib is really well-documented, so I was sure I could pick it up.
+3. **Communicate with a DNS resolver with the stdlib [UdpSocket] type**

- - Parse the binary response with [Nom].
+   I had no idea how this worked, but the Rust stdlib is really well-documented, so I was sure I could pick it up.

-   - I learned how to parse bitwise protocols with Nom when doing [Advent of Code][aoc16]
+4. **Parse the binary response with [Nom]**

-   - See my [previous blog post][bitnom] for more about this!
+   I learned how to parse bitwise protocols with Nom when doing [Advent of Code][aoc16].
+My [previous blog post][nomdns] has a detailed guide to parsing DNS headers, using bit-level Nom for the one-bit flags and four-bit numbers.

- - Use plain old `println!` to print the response to the user.
+5. **Use plain old `println!` to print the response to the user**

 # How did I go?